equitymarkets/InvestmentBanking/README.md

 #### Questions to Answer:

-1. What is the market share of each of the top investment banks in terms of revenue and assets?
+1. What kinds of trends are revealed by tracking investment banking fees from 2017-2021?
 2. What is the size of these banks in terms of total revenue and total assets?
 3. How big of a part of the overall revenue is the investment banking revenue for these banks?